zedtran/VirtualMemoryManagementSim/README.md

 ## System Parameters of the Virtual Memory
-The page table size is 2^8^; the TLB contains 16 entries.
+The page table size is 2<sup>8</sup> bytes; the TLB contains 16 entries.
 The page size is 2^8^ bytes, which is the same as the frame size.
 There are a total of 256 frames in the physical memory, meaning that the total physical memory capability is 65,536 bytes (i.e., 256 frames * 256 bytes/frame).
 The system parameters of the simulated virtual memory is summarized below.

 * Page table size: _2<sup>8</sup>_
 * Number of TLB entries: _16_